GraysonHuey/AuroraLang/README.md

 # Welcome to the Aurora programming language!
 Aurora is a very simple interpreted stack-based language to start my exploration of how programming languages work.
+When writing this language, I was inspired by the syntax of BASIC as well as some assembly instructions.
 As this is a very simple language, not much can be done in it, but to see some use cases, check out our examples below!
 <br></br>
 ## What am I doing next?
 My next step is to add a couple more commands to this language, and then I'll probably convert the python interpreter into a C/C++ implementation. then, I'll start working on creating a compiled language using C/C++ (idk which one yet)